Feel confident and hopeful about

 - What about your aging parents?
 Have they prepared for the assistance and legalities of their aging?
 Are you part of the plan?

-If you are fifty or older, it’s not too late, it’s imperative.
+But if you are fifty or older, it’s not too late, but it’s imperative.